 3. Risk Management: The system allows for the management and diversification of risks which are associated with cross-border financial activities.

-Aside from the aforementioned roles, questioning how the global financial system works are practically anchored in exchanges between buyers and sellers within markets, underpinned by financial institutions, and regulated by international laws.
-It is a system of endless cycles of lending and borrowing, buying and selling, and risk management.
 When it comes to the operation of global financial markets, it is literally founded on the principles of supply and demand.
 The amount of capital/equity in the form of money or assets, for example, flows from places where it is abundant to places where it is scarce.
 As a result, this flow is facilitated by financial markets which include:

 - Stock Market: